-The Foreign Direct Investment (FDI) policy has been dramatically liberalised since the evolution of economic reforms in India.
+The Foreign Direct Investment (FDI) policy has been dramatically liberalized since the evolution of economic reforms in India.

-FDI up to 100 percent is allowed under the automatic route in most sectors/activities.
+FDI up to 100% is allowed under the automatic route in most sectors/ activities subject to certain recently imposed restrictions.
 However, for FDI in activities not covered under the automatic route, prior government approval is required to be obtained.
 Recently, the FDI norms have been tightened for the neighboring countries and now the investors from countries that share land border with India would be required to obtain prior government approval before infusing FDI in India.

 Registered Companies and Partnerships